 - Instagram Business

 - LinkedIn Ads and LinkedIn Pages

 The first time you connect to a data service, you’ll be prompted to enter your service account credentials, usually your username and password.
 Then, to further define the data you're looking for, you'll choose applicable account settings.
-See the example below for Google Analytics, where, after entering your username and password, you select your Analytics Account, Web Property, and Analytics Profile settings.
+See the example below for Google Analytics 4, where, after entering your username and password, you select your Analytics Account and Property or App account settings.

 Note: For some services only your login credentials are required - no account settings are necessary to further pinpoint the data you’re looking for.

 When you're done entering this identifying information, you end up with a connection to your data service account that Klipfolio can use to retrieve your data.
 This connection is sometimes called an "authentication token" or an "OAuth token".
 You can reuse this connection as you add more metrics - you only need to enter your credentials once.
 The next time you create a metric, your account connection will display in, and can be selected from, a list, along with any other account connections for the data service that have been shared with you.

 This article includes:

 - What's the difference between account and account settings?

 - Where can I find my account connection details?

 - How do I manage my account connections?